-Key management personnel services are provided by the Responsible Entity and the Former Responsible Entity and the remuneration paid to the Responsible Entity and the Former Responsible Entity is detailed in Note 7(c) above.
-No Director of the Responsible Entity or the Former Responsible Entity was paid any remuneration by the Scheme during the financial year.
-Compensation paid to these Directors by the Responsible Entity or the Former Responsible Entity, or related entities of the Responsible Entity or the Former Responsible Entity, is not related to services they render to the individual funds.
+Key management personnel services are provided by the Responsible Entity and the remuneration paid to the Responsible Entity is detailed in Note 7(c) above.
+No Director of the Responsible Entity was paid any remuneration by the Scheme during the financial year.
+Compensation paid to these Directors by the Responsible Entity, or related entities of the Responsible Entity, is not related to services they render to the individual funds.